-The tax treatment set out under the Italian Legislative Decree No. 239 of 1 April 1996 ("Decree No. 239") applies, inter alia, pursuant to Article 2, paragraph 22, of Law Decree No. 138 of 13 August 2011 ("Decree No. 138"), to interest, premium and other income (including the difference between the redemption amount and the issue price) (hereinafter collectively referred to as "Interest") deriving from regulatory capital financial instruments complying with the EU and Italian regulatory principles, issued by, inter alia, Italian banks, other than shares and assimilated instruments.
+Italian Legislative Decree No. 239 of 1 April 1996 ("Decree No. 239") sets out the applicable tax treatment of interest, premium and other income (including the difference between the redemption amount and the issue price) (hereinafter collectively referred to as "Interest") deriving from notes falling within the category of bonds (obbligazioni) or debentures similar to bonds (titoli similari alle obbligazioni) issued, inter alia, by Italian banks.